-Always take photos of your car, keep them for your records.
-Take note of any scratches or dents, stone chip and so on.
+Always take photos of your car and keep them for your records.
+Take note of any scratches or dents, stone chips and so on.
 Always take pictures of the vehicle from all sorts of different angles.

 Car Keys and Spare keys

-Ensure you have all keys prepared to hand over – we need access to all doors and drawers if any, and the boot for per-transport assessment.
-However, only supply one version of each key, keep all spares with you.
+Ensure you have all keys prepared to hand over - we need access to all doors, drawers, and the boot for car-transport interstate.
+However, only supply one version of each key; keep all spares with you.

 Canvas Covers on Cars

 Try not to anchor convertibles with a canvas cover.
 These coverings can, at times, resemble sandpaper on vehicles.

 Check your car for any oil leaks.
 Check oil, check your engine and so on; give it a go over maintenance check to make sure there are no underlying issues that will not cause any transport issues.

 Remove Toll Tags